nycu-caslab/OSC-RISCV-Web/labs/lab3.rst

 Basic Exercises
 ###############

-In the basic part, your allocator can focus on a single allocable memory region provided by the VF2 Device Tree’s <memory> node and does not need to handle reserved-memory entries.
+In the basic part, your allocator can focus on a single allocable memory region provided by the VF2 Device Tree's <memory> node and does not need to handle reserved-memory entries.
 Choose one available memory segment from the Device Tree (for example, the first <memory> region) and manage that part of memory only.